CONS 425/POLI 351 – Sustainable Energy: Policy and Governance

 Teaching Assistants:

-This course examines sustainable energy policy and governance from a western Canadian perspective.
+This course examines sustainable energy policy and governance with a focus on western Canada.
 It focuses on the question of how policies and institutions should be changed to pursue a more sustainable energy path.
 It develops the argument that our current energy path is unsustainable, and that a shift to a more sustainable path is impossible without significant policy intervention.
 We examine the policy tools available for promoting this transition, and the governing structures and processes for selecting and implementing those tools.

 The course contains three sections.
 First, it will analyze energy as a policy problem, focusing on demand, supply, and environmental constraints.
 The global and Canadian energy context will be surveyed briefly.
-Second, the governance framework for energy policy will be explored by examining alternative policy instruments, the division of powers, the National Energy Plan and its aftermath, and the continental energy pact embodied in NAFTA.
-The remainder of the course focuses on prominent issues in Western Canadian energy policy:
+Second, the governance framework for energy policy will be explored by examining the Canadian institutional and political environment, the legacy of past energy conflicts, and alternative policy instruments.
+The remainder of the course focuses on prominent issues and choices in sustainable energy policy:

-• the oil sands, including the proposed Enbridge Northern Gateway pipeline to take oil sands products to Asian and US markets;
+• the oil sands, including the proposed pipelines to take oil sands products to Asian and US markets;

-• filling the electricity supply gap in BC, including the relative contributions of conservation and energy efficiency and renewables.
+• filling the electricity supply gap in BC, including planning for the contingency of major new investments in liquefied natural gas, and the relative contributions of conservation and energy efficiency and renewables;

 The course will provide students a substantive understanding of energy policy in the context of policy analysis and Canadian politics.
 Specific learning objectives include: